BetterThanButter/ada_data_story/index.md

 As we can see both parties are well represented.
 Eventually, Bernie Sanders, being one of the independent senators generates so many quotes.
 ### Parties representation
 But what about parties in general?
-Democratic and Respublican are opposite players in USA Senat.
+Democratic and Republican are opposite players in USA Senat.
 We discovered year-by-year total activity of both parties:
 {% include main_analysis/parties_representation.html %}

+It's clear from the data that from 2008 to the 2014 there is a clear advantage of Democratic party over the Replican one.
+Actually it is a Obama president time, that period was very good for Democratic party, all important roles in the Senat was occupied by the Blue party.